 Are you like me and have a pile of rhubarb in the freezer from when you harvested it last fall?
 Some years after already baking in the summer I still have 25 cups or so that get stowed away in the freezer.
 I wanted something easy to make so with some research I made this super simple Rhubarb Dump Cake.

-The blueberry cake you actually make up a batter and pour it over.
+For the blueberry cake, you actually make up a batter and pour it over.
 This Rhubarb Dump Cake recipe is even easier than that where you add the fruit, sugar, dry cake mix, water, and melted butter.
+Try our Strawberry Dump Cake too.

 Helpful Items for This Recipe